Defining Wind - What It Is And Its Impact On Local And Global Weather

 For the most part, wind direction is measured with a weather (wind) vane.
 It is a fairly simple device consisting of a vertical flat object that is mounted on a shaft where it is allowed to spin freely.
 It can literally take any shape but is usually in the form of an arrow or cockerel.

-As the wind blows against the object's surface, it rotates with the biggest part pointing in the direction the wind is blowing in.
-An arrow or cockerel-shaped vane is designed in such a way that the head is always pointing towards the direction the wind is coming from.
+As the wind blows against the object’s surface, it rotates with the biggest part pointing in the direction the wind is blowing.
+An arrow or cockerel-shaped vane is designed in such a way that the head is always pointing in the direction the wind is coming from.

-At airports, a weather sock with bright colors is often used to make the wind direction highly visible for pilots and control tower operators.
+At airports, a windsock with bright colors is often used to make the wind direction highly visible for pilots and control tower operators.
 In general, though, a weather vane is preferred for meteorological purposes.

 Due to strong winds, rain can also fall in areas where no clouds seem to be present.
 It is a phenomenon called a sunshower or serein.